CS - Computer Science

 CS 441 Applied Machine Learning credit: 3 or 4 Hours.

 Techniques of machine learning to various signal problems: regression, including linear regression, multiple regression, regression forest and nearest neighbors regression; classification with various methods, including logistic regression, support vector machines, nearest neighbors, simple boosting and decision forests; clustering with various methods, including basic agglomerative clustering and k-means; resampling methods, including cross-validation and the bootstrap; model selection methods, including AIC, stepwise selection and the lasso; hidden Markov models; model estimation in the presence of missing variables; and neural networks, including deep networks.
 The course will focus on tool-oriented and problem-oriented exposition.
 Application areas include computer vision, natural language, interpreting accelerometer data, and understanding audio data.
 3 undergraduate hours.
 3 or 4 graduate hours.
-Prerequisite: CS 225 and CS 361.
+Prerequisite: One of CS 225 or CS 277, and one of CS 361, STAT 361, ECE 313, BIOE 310, MATH 362, MATH 461, MATH 463 or STAT 400.

 CS 442 Trustworthy Machine Learning credit: 3 or 4 Hours.